RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

                 - "/IncomingEmail/*"   # Matches the SES rule action
 ```

 There are a few ways to reference the S3 ARN.
-I like to export it from the cloudformation and then reference it in `serverless.yml` using `${cf:stack-name.output-name}`, but you can do all kinds of funky stuff with serverless variables to make sure you don't repeat yourself.
+I like to export it from the Cloudformation and then reference it in `serverless.yml` using `${cf:stack-name.output-name}`, but you can do all kinds of funky stuff with Serverless variables to make sure you don't repeat yourself.

 One important detail is to make sure that the permission you grant to read from matches the location that you configured to write your email to in the SES rule.
 Once again, there are probably some tricks you can do to make sure these are synchronised.